-This 20 Minute Black Beans Recipe was originally used in the $27 Grocery Budget Challenge.
-All but one ingredient (tomato paste) used in this easy black beans recipe is part of the original $27 Challenge shopping list.
+This 20 Minute Black Beans recipe was originally used in the $27 Grocery Budget Challenge.
+All but one ingredient (tomato paste) used in this recipe is part of the original $27 Challenge shopping list.

 I’m Hispanic, so I grew up eating beans and rice quite frequently!
 It’s one of my favorite meals.
 And making a tasty pot of beans is probably one of my better skills in the kitchen.